|Notes on Conceptual Fiction

 was not a formula—indeed it was the exact opposite of a formula.

 Just look at the names of the early sci-fi magazines: they were

 called Amazing or Astounding or Fantastic or tagged with some

 equally ambitious title. . . (my favorite: Weird Tales).
-Ah, what
+Ah, what could

-promises that every issue will be astounding.
+issue will be astounding.

 In essence, sci-fi and fantasy never fit nicely into the genre

 pigeonhole.
 And given their focus on surprising and delighting

 readers—rather than following strict formulas of plot development